EricZinda/Perplexity/docs/devvocab/devvocab010Overview.md

 # Developer Predication Tutorial Overview
 The [Developer How-To section](../devhowto/devhowtoOverview) is a tutorial that introduces developers to the DELPH-IN technologies by building a Python framework called ["Perplexity"](https://github.com/EricZinda/Perplexity) that evaluates DELPH-IN predications written in Python.
 In this section, we will show how to *use it* by implementing the vocabulary for a file system using the Perplexity framework.
 When finished, we'll have a working interactive natural language interface that allows users to browse their file system.

-This section assumes a working knowledge of [The Minimal Recursion Semantics (MRS) Format](../devhowto/devhowtoMRS) and [Building Well-Formed MRS Trees](../devhowto/devhowtoWellFormedTree) as well as a [basic understanding of Python](../devhowto/devhowtoPythonBasics/).
+This section assumes a working knowledge of [The Minimal Recursion Semantics (MRS) Format](../devhowto/devhowtoMRS) and [Building Scope-Resolved MRS](../devhowto/devhowtoWellFormedTree) as well as a [basic understanding of Python](../devhowto/devhowtoPythonBasics/).
 Having read through the [Developer Tutorial](../devhowto/devhowtoOverview/) would also be very helpful, but shouldn't be required.
 We'll link to the relevant sections as we discuss them.

 Let's start with a review of the Perplexity framework.